Segs/Segs/Projects/CoX/docs/README.md

 ------
 SEGS is the Super Entity Game Server.
 It is a free, open source (under the terms of the BSD License), cross-platform, and object-oriented suite of protocols and services designed to interface with popular super hero themed MMORPG clients.
 SEGS is written in C++ and facilitates common MMORPG functionality such as account and character storage to a database, account and character retrieval from a database, secure client authentication, client movement in a virtual world, and client chat.

-For legal information, please see License.txt.
+For legal information, please see LICENSE.md

-For a list of SEGS authors and contributors, please see Authors.txt.
+For a list of SEGS authors and contributors, please see AUTHORS.md.

 REQUIREMENTS AND NOTES